Education

 Faculty members in the three School of Pharmacy departments develop and deliver the School’s Doctor of Pharmacy (PharmD) degree program, which is administered by the Dean’s Office.
 Faculty members outside the School also teach in the PharmD program.

-The Department of Bioengineering and Therapeutic Sciences administers the PharmD/PhD program, and department faculty members also teach in the Doctor of Medicine (MD) degree program, which is administered by the School of Medicine Dean’s Office.
+Department faculty members teach in the Doctor of Medicine (MD) degree program, which is administered by the School of Medicine Dean’s Office.
+The MD professional program emphasizes self-directed learning, connections across disciplines, and competency-based education.

-Master of translational medicine degree program
+Master of Translational Medicine degree program

-- Director: Shuvo Roy, PhD
+• Director: Shuvo Roy, PhD

 The department co-directs the Master of Translational Medicine (MTM) degree program, designed to train students to apply translational research and engineering approaches to solve fundamental problems in health care delivery.
 The program links the Department of Bioengineering and Therapeutic Sciences at UCSF with the Department of Bioengineering at UC Berkeley.